 Whilst I have tried to keep facts correct to the time period, I have played around with a number of facts.
 This is after all, a work of fiction.

 The names used come from either the Pictish King List or else they are made up, with the exception of Kariss, Naraic and Cobolam.
-(See side panel)
+(See their own sections )

 Places, Hills & Trees

 The vast majority of places are taken from historical record, the ruins of many can still be visited today.

 The mountains keep their names as silent reminders of the importance of the gods.
 Even The Caillean, now known as Shiehallion (Fairy Hill of the Caledonians) has kept its tales of hidden passageways and connections to the other world.